iamhectorotero/iamhectorotero.github.io/_posts/2020-07-25-embeddings-and-similarities.md

 df.iloc[:20].plot(kind="bar")
 ```

-As we can see in the plot below, those positions in the embeddings that are high for one language
+As we can see in the plot below, those positions in the embeddings that are large for one language
 are also large for the other two languages.
 The correlations among these embeddings are
 higher than 0.9.